The cost of refilling repeat prescriptions can be high.

 Once your application for a PPC has been processed, you’ll be issued with a card that you can take with you to your pharmacy each time you order your medication.

-This card is proof for your own records that you’ve purchased a PPC, and NHS pharmacies will hold the details of your PPC in their databases, so you don’t have to bring it with you to the pharmacy.
+This card is proof for your own records that you’ve purchased a PPC, and NHS pharmacies will hold the details of your PPC in their databases.
+As such, you won't have to bring it with you to the pharmacy.

-Having said this, it can sometimes be easier to have your PPC ready to hand when picking up your medicine, just in case your pharmacist has any trouble finding your records.
+Having said this, it might sometimes be easier to have your PPC on hand when picking up your medicine in case your pharmacist has any trouble finding your records.

 You’ll need to bear in mind that you may not receive your PPC until a few days after applying for it.
-If you need to order a prescription before your certificate arrives, you will need to ask for a receipt with any purchases you make, so that you can request a refund for your items at a later date.
+If you need to order a prescription before your certificate arrives, you'll need to ask for a receipt with any purchases you make.
+This will allow you to request a refund for your items at a later date.

 How do I apply for a prescription prepayment certificate?